Creed-Petitt/blaze/docs/middleware.md

 ```

 ### User Identity & `is_authenticated()`
-Blaze features a built-in identity system for tracking authenticated users.
+Blaze includes request-level identity storage for applications that provide their own authentication middleware.
 This is a "Producer/Consumer" model:

-1.  **The Producer**: Middleware (like `jwt_auth`) validates credentials and attaches an identity to the request via `req.set_user(json_payload)`.
+1.  **The Producer**: Your middleware validates credentials and attaches an identity to the request via `req.set_user(json_payload)`.
 2.  **The Consumer**: Your route handlers check if a user is present and access their data.

 ```cpp